 Is the Parable of the Sheep & Goats About Hell?
 (Matthew 25:31-46)

 by Dr. Eitan Bar 6 minutes readJesus presents three parables in Matthew 25: The Parable of the Ten Virgins (verses 1-13), The Parable of the Bags of Gold (verses 14-28), and the one we focus on today, The Parable of the Sheep and the Goats (verses 31-46).
-Some, Augustine himself included, interpret a section of this parable …
+Some, including Augustine himself, interpret a section of this …

 -